Tropical Storm Ian to begin "rapidly strengthening," could hit Florida as major hurricane

 Ian was forecast to pass west of the Cayman Islands early Monday, and then near western Cuba by Monday night and early Tuesday, the NHC said.
 It could reach Florida later in the week, bringing the possibility of flash flooding to the Florida peninsula and the Florida Keys, the agency added.

-"Heavy rainfall may affect north Florida, the Florida panhandle and the southeast United States Thursday, Friday and Saturday," the NHC wrote in its Sunday morning advisory.
+"Heavy rainfall may affect north Florida, the Florida panhandle and the southeast United States Thursday, Friday and Saturday," the NHC wrote in a Sunday morning advisory.

 John Cangialosi, a senior hurricane specialist at the Miami-based center, said in an interview Sunday that it is not clear exactly where Ian will hit hardest.
 Floridians should begin preparations, including gathering supplies for potential power outages, he said.